Beeswax wrap: Anti-microbial effects

-Criticisms of beeswax wrap
+Criticisms

 Beeswax wrap has been criticized for its contributions to consumerist environmentalism.
 This solution to the plastic problem relies on individual responsibility.
 Measuring individuals in terms of responsibility ignores who and what has caused the most environmental damage and who is most vulnerable to future environmental hazards.
 Beeswax wraps are criticized for their high prices, when sold commercially, especially when compared to single-use plastics such as cling wrap.
 When compared to single-use plastics, beeswax wrap requires more maintenance to ensure it remains clean and safe to use and lasts over a longer period of time.
 Beeswax wrap is not pliable enough to get a complete seal which, when it comes to keeping food fresh, is an important factor.